Content

 Escitalopram (Lexapro®)

-Research shows that all of these SSRIs offer similar improvements in ejaculation time, with only mild side effects.
+Research shows that all of these SSRIs may improve ejaculation time, with only mild side effects.

 Sprays, creams, and wipes might not be sex pills, but they can help treat premature ejaculation.

-Take our Delay Spray for Men or Clockstopper Benzocaine Wipes, for example.
-They contain topical anesthetics like lidocaine or benzocaine that reduce penis sensitivity.
+Take our Clockstopper Benzocaine Wipes and Clockstopper Climax Delay Condoms, for example.
+They contain the topical anesthetic benzocaine that can reduce penis sensitivity.

 Just apply these products 10 to 15 minutes before sexual activity.
 You’ll last longer without feeling numb or uncomfortable.